jefflinse/clic/README.md

 ## Overview

-If you frequently find yourself writing shell scripts make calling various web services and cloud resources easier, Handyman is for you.
+If you often find yourself writing shell scripts or similar to make calling and testing various web services and cloud resources easier, Handyman is for you.
 Handyman lets you define a hierarchy of command line tools using a simple YAML or JSON configuation file.

 Handyman is built around the concept of commands, each of which is handled by a command provider.
 Providers define what happens when a command runs, such as executing a local command, calling a REST endpoint, interacting with a cloud resource, and so forth.